 A negotiation process may include the exchange of negotiation offers that are based on different templates.
 A negotiation process can therefore comprise multiple negotiation trees.
 In the following example illustrates the concept of a negotiation tree in detail.

-A negotiation initiator receives a negotiable template from the negotiation responder.
+A negotiation initiator receives a negotiable template (T1) from the negotiation responder.
 Based on the negotiable template the initiator creates an initial negotiation offer with an offer id 1 (OID 1).
 This offer is then sent to the negotiation responder using the responder’s negotiate method.
 After the negotiation responder receives the initial negotiation offer (OID 1), it examines the incoming offer (OID 1) and creates two counter offers with OID 2 and OID 3.
 These counter offers are returned to the negotiation initiator as result of the negotiate call.
 The negotiation initiator processes the returned counter offers and decides that both counter offers do not lead to the desired agreement.
-The negotiation initiator therefore decides start a new negotiation branch by creating another negotiation offer (OID 4) based on the template T1.
-This offer is again sent to the negotiation responder that decides that this particular offer is unacceptable.
+The negotiation initiator therefore decides to start a new negotiation branch by creating another negotiation offer (OID 4) based on the template T1.
+This offer is again sent to the negotiation responder who decides that this particular offer is unacceptable.
 The responder therefore creates a counter offer (OID 5), which is in the rejected state.
 Finally, the negotiation initiator creates a third negotiation branch by generating another negotiation offer based on T1.
 After several rounds of negotiation the negotiation responder returns a counter offer (OID 9), which is in the acceptable state.
 This offer is subsequently used by the negotiation initiator to create a new agreement.
 This process is depicted in Figure 2.

 Figure 2: The exchange of multiple negotiation offers and counter offers results in the creation of a negotiation tree

-The terms negotiation offer and negotiation counter offers both describe specific negotiation offers that are exchanged in a negotiation process.
-The distinction of what is a negotiation offer and what is a counter offer depends on the particular view of a negotiation participant.
+The terms negotiation offer and negotiation counter offer both describe specific negotiation offers that are exchanged in a negotiation process.
+The distinction between a negotiation offer and a counter offer depends on the particular view of a negotiation participant.
 A negotiable template (the root node of a negotiation tree) is always considered as initial negotiation offer.
 All negotiation offers that are created based on this template are therefore counter offers to this template.

 If a negotiation offer with OID-1 was created based on a template T1, then OID-1 is a counter offer to T1.
 If subsequently a negotiation offer OID-2 is created based on offer OID-1, then OID-2 is a counter offer to OID-1.
 In case the negotiation responder provides the negotiable template T1, it provides an initial negotiation offer to the negotiation initiator.
 The initiator receives the template T1 and creates a counter offer with OID-1 based on this template.
 This counter offer is sent to the negotiation responder.
 From the negotiation responder’s point of view, OID-1 is a new negotiation offer from the negotiation initiator.
 The responder therefore creates a counter offer with OID-2.
 This process of creating counter offers based on previously received negotiation offers with the different viewpoints is depicted in Figure 3.